SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

   and `autojacvec=false` then it will use forward-mode AD for the Jacobian, otherwise it will fall back to using a numerical approximation to the Jacobian.
-  Additionally, if the method is an adjoint method, there are three choices which can be made explicitly:
+  Additionally, if the method is an adjoint method, there are three choices which can be made explicitly.
+The default vjp choice is a polyalgorithm that uses a compiler analysis to choose the most efficient vjp for a given code.
     - `TrackerVJP`: Uses Tracker.jl for the vjp.
-Default of in-place definitions.
     - `ZygoteVJP`: Uses Zygote.jl for the vjp.
-Default for out-of-place definitions.
+    - `EnzymeVJP`: Uses Enzyme.jl for the vjp.
     - `ReverseDiffVJP(compile=false)`: Uses ReverseDiff.jl for the vjp. `compile`
       is a boolean for whether to precompile the tape, which should only be done if there are no branches (`if` or `while` statements) in the `f` function.